 Steven C. Bahls is the eighth president of Augustana College.
-He joined the college in the summer of 2003, and was installed as president in October of that year.
-Among the major developments on campus since then are:
+He joined the college in the summer of 2003 and was installed as president in October of that year.
+Among the major developments on campus since then:

-- The adoption of Augie Choice, a unique capstone experience in which all students, during their junior or senior year, receive a grant of up to $2,000 from the college to work with faculty mentors on creative and research projects, pursue international study or engage in service learning projects.
+• Augie Choice, a unique grant providing all students up to $2,000 to work with faculty mentors on research projects, pursue international study or engage in an internship, was introduced.

-- For the first time in Augustana’s history, 40% of students now have a meaningful international experience by the time of their graduation.
+• For the first time in Augustana’s history, 55 percent of students now have a meaningful international experience by the time of their graduation.

-- Augustana’s enrollment has grown by almost 10 percent, while the faculty has grown by more than 13 percent.
+• Augustana’s enrollment has grown by almost 10 percent, and the faculty has grown by more than 13 percent.

-A recognized scholar in the area of business law and agricultural law, President Bahls has written hundreds of articles in both scholarly publications and magazines such as Entrepreneur, Independent Banker, and Nation's Business.
-President Bahls’ writings about legal issues have been cited by 150 scholarly law journals, including the Harvard, Yale, Cornell and Columbia Law Reviews, as well as being cited in reported court opinions in seven states.
-Since coming to Augustana, he has published in Intersections, the journal of Lutheran higher education, as well as The Chronicle of Higher Education and Inside Higher Education.
-He has presented at national gatherings sponsored by the Higher Learning Commission, the Council of Independent Colleges, the Lutheran Educational Conference of North America, and the Evangelical Lutheran Church in America (ELCA).
+A recognized scholar in the area of business law and agricultural law, President Bahls has also written hundreds of articles in both scholarly publications and magazines such as Entrepreneur, Independent Banker and Nation's Business.
+His writings about legal issues have been cited by 150 scholarly law journals, including the Harvard, Yale, Cornell and Columbia Law Reviews, and have been cited in reported court opinions in seven states.

-President Bahls is a frequent speaker on campus, and he holds open office hours, often in Brew by the Slough, the coffee house in Augustana’s Thomas Tredway Library.
-(See schedule.)
-Most evenings and weekends, you’ll find him at Augustana’s music, cultural and sports events.
+President Bahls is a frequent speaker on campus, and he holds open office hours, often in Brew by the Slough, the coffee house in Augustana’s Center for Student Life.
+Most evenings and weekends, you’ll find him at Augustana’s music, cultural and athletic events.

 He is active as a leader in his community.
-Since coming to the Quad Cities, he has been chair of the executive board of the Illowa Council of Boy Scouts of America, and recently completed two terms as president of the board of the Illinois Quad City Chamber of Commerce, in which role he helped lead efforts to create the unified (Illinois and Iowa) Quad City Chamber.
-He has also served on the boards of directors of the Putnam Museum, the local United Way and the Quad City Symphony Orchestra Association.
+Since coming to the Quad Cities, he has been chair of the executive board of the Illowa Council of Boy Scouts of America, and completed two terms as president of the board of the Illinois Quad City Chamber of Commerce, in which role he helped lead efforts to create the unified (Illinois and Iowa) Quad City Chamber.
+He also has served on the boards of directors of the Putnam Museum, the local United Way, the Quad City Symphony Orchestra Association and Genesis Health System.